LagoLunatic/ww_model_helpers/README.md

 First download and extract the helper scripts: https://github.com/LagoLunatic/ww_model_helpers/releases/latest

 Then you should download SuperBMD, which is the program that actually converts the models: https://github.com/LagoLunatic/SuperBMD/releases/latest
-Extract the contents of the SuperBMD zip and put them in a folder named `SuperBMD` inside the WW Model Helpers folder - in other words, the SuperBMD folder must be next to extract_models.exe and pack_player.exe.
+Extract the contents of the SuperBMD zip and put them in a folder named `SuperBMD` inside the WW Model Helpers folder - in other words, the SuperBMD folder must be next to unpack_models.exe and pack_models.exe.
 You should also install the .NET Framework 4.6.1 if you don't already have it installed, as it is required for SuperBMD to run: https://www.microsoft.com/en-us/download/details.aspx?id=49981

 It's also recommended that you download J3D Model Viewer: https://github.com/LagoLunatic/J3D-Model-Viewer/releases/latest